ScazLab/social-presence-sound/README.md

 ## Citation

-Nicholas C Georgiou, Rebecca Ramnauth, Emmanuel Adeniran, Michael Lee, Lila Selin, and Brian Scassellati.
+Nicholas C. Georgiou, Rebecca Ramnauth, Emmanuel Adeniran, Michael Lee, Lila Selin, and Brian Scassellati.
 2023.
-Is Someone There Or Is That The TV?
+Is Someone There or Is That the TV?
 Detecting Social Presence Using Sound.
 J. Hum.-Robot Interact.
-Just Accepted (August 2023). https://doi.org/10.1145/3611658
+12, 4, Article 47 (December 2023), 33 pages. https://doi.org/10.1145/3611658